oepilcore/Ubuntu-WPIaaC/README.md

 # Ubuntu-WPIaaC

-Ubuntu WordPress IaaC, This is just a simple vagrantfile script for you to deploy automatically Apache2, Mysql, and WordPress on your Ubunto 20.04 Box in your Vagrant-vms.
+Ubuntu WordPress IaaC, This is just a simple vagrantfile script for you to deploy automatically Apache2, Mysql, and WordPress on your Ubuntu 20.04 Box in your Vagrant-vms.

 ## Installation